Property Verification of Agricultural Land in India

 Q5.
 How can buyers mitigate risks and ensure a successful property verification process?

 Ans5.
-Buyers can mitigate risks by engaging professionals, verifying ownership, conducting physical verification, checking land records, obtaining encumbrance certificates, ensuring environmental compliance, seeking legal opinion, and documenting findings.
+Buyers can mitigate risks by engaging professionals, verifying ownership, conducting physical verification, checking land records, obtaining encumbrance certificates, ensuring environmental compliance, seeking legal opinions, and documenting findings.

 Q6.
 What are some common challenges and risks associated with buying agricultural land?